Yerits Mankants Monastery

-Yerits Mankants Monastery (Երից մանկանց վանք) is a 17th-century Armenian monastery de facto in the Martakert Province of the breakaway Republic of Artsakh, de jure in the Tartar District of Azerbaijan.
+Yerits Mankants Monastery (Երից մանկանց վանք) is a 17th-century Armenian monastery, in the region of Nagorno-Karabakh, Azerbaijan.
 The monastery is located in the mountains to the west of Maghavuz, southwest of Tonashen, and close to the fortress of Jraberd.

 History

-It is the most notable example of monasteries built during the late Middle Ages in Nagorno-Karabakh, after an interruption in church building from the 14th to 16th centuries.
-Yerits Mankants monastery was built around 1691 in the historical county of Jraberd.
-The monastery was established by the feudal family of Melik-Israelians, Lords of Jraberd, with an apparent purpose to rival the Holy See of Gandzasar and its hereditary patrons the Hasan-Jalalians, Lords of Khachen.
+Yerits Mankants monastery is the most notable example of monasteries built during the late Middle Ages in Nagorno-Karabakh, after an interruption in church building from the 14th to 16th centuries.
+The monastery complex comprises a church, a refectory, living quarters, several secular buildings, and a nearby cemetery.
+The cemetery likely predates the monastery, based on khachkars that are significantly older than the construction of the monastery.
+Yerits Mankants Monastery was built around 1691 in the historical county of Jraberd.
+The monastery was established by the feudal family of Melik-Israelians, Lords of Jraberd, with an apparent purpose to rival the Holy See of Gandzasar.
+The construction of the monastery was funded by Suleiman I, the Shah of Persia at the time.

+In 1819, the Catholicosate of Yerits Mankants monastery was abolished with the death of Catholicos Simeon II.

+During the First Nagorno-Karabakh War, when Azerbaijani forces occupied the town of Gülüstan, 2,000-3,000 Armenian residents of the area took refuge in the monastery in an effort to reach Martakert Province.
+Following the war, efforts were undertaken to repair and restore the monastery, which had taken significant damage over the centuries, but these efforts were interrupted by the Second Nagorno-Karabakh War.